home-assistant/developers.home-assistant/docs/core/entity/number.md

 Other properties that are common to all entities such as `icon`, `unit_of_measurement`, `name` etc are also applicable.

 The default step value is dynamically chosen based on the range (max - min) values.
 If the difference between max_value and min_value is greater than 1.0, then the default step is 1.0.
-If however the range is smaller, then the step is iteratively devided by 10 until it becomes lower than the range.
+If however the range is smaller, then the step is iteratively divided by 10 until it becomes lower than the range.

 ## Methods